dr413677671/PromptGallery-stable-diffusion-webui/README.md

   Add default prompts or default negative (prompt or negative prompt attach to each prompt-set), and upload prompt-set yaml library.

+  If you dont want to skip the prompt-set whose preview is already generated -> Uncheck "skip exists".

   ![3-4](./images/3-4.JPG)

   Wait for stable-diffusion-webui generate previews automatically.